 Tangible to In-Tangible - New work by Nahem Shoa

-Nahem Shoa’s artistic vision draws heavily on the current state of the world, art history and the complex and visionary language of his subconscious imagination.
-Shoa creates multi coloured, layered, contemporary figurative paintings that combine translucent vibrant drizzles, of paint, chunky impasto, hallucinatory colour glazes with emotional drawing marks scratched into the surface of the canvas.
+Nahem Shoa’s artistic vision draws heavily on the current state of the world, climate change nature, trees, race, art history and the complex and visionary language of his subconscious imagination.
+Shoa creates multi coloured, layered, contemporary figurative landscape paintings that combine translucent vibrant drizzles, of paint, chunky impasto, hallucinatory colour glazes with emotional drawing marks scratched into the surface of the canvas.

 The abstract, real, visible and the hidden, harmonize In these contemporary scenes that capture the zeitgeist of this present moment in history, that lingers in our collective unconscious.

 Strange landscapes with beautiful trees and modern Londoners inhabit Shoa’s paintings, but they are not wearing masks or pretending to be gods but simply reflecting their own natures.
 They wear the latest outlandish couture costumes in style of the year they were painted.
 They show how life often seems like a surreal spectacle, as this Covid-19 proves.

 These paintings are played out like grand dramas, combining elements of the notion of 'Paradise' and humanities yearning to go back to a 'Golden Age'.

 Paintings and drawings full of black humour show a darker, fearful and almost nightmarish scenario of contemporary life.